 There are some great adventure cameras out there.
 As you can tell from this blog, our favorite is the GoPro.

-Check out: Our Complete Guide to Cameras like GoPro.
+Check out: Our Complete Guide to GoPro Alternatives

 While all the GoPro models come with dependable waterproofing, photo, and video capabilities, they aren't all equal.
 You may prefer one with an LCD screen like the cameras you're used to (Hero4 Silver).
 Or if highest photo and video quality is important to you, you would choose the Hero4 models over the Hero3 models.
 Research is rewarding.